-Fig. 2: Document Revision Tree 1
+Fig. 1: Document Revision Tree 1

-For example, given the above purge tree and issuing the above purge request, the whole document will be purged, as it contains only a single branch with a leaf revision 3-c50a32451890a3f1c3e423334cc92745 that will be purged.
-As a result of this purge operation, a document with $\underline{id:c6114c65e295552ab1019e2b046b10e}$ will be completely removed from the database's document b+tree, and sequence b+tree.
-It will not be available through $\underline{a11_docs}$ or $\underline{changes}$ endpoints, as though this document never existed.
-Also as a result of purge operation, the database's purge \underline{seq} and $\underline{update_seq}$ will be increased.
+As a result of this purge operation, a document with id:c6114c65e295552ab1019e2b046b10e will be completely removed from the database's document b+tree, and sequence b+tree.
+It will not be available through all_docs or changes endpoints, as though this document never existed.
+Also as a result of purge operation, the database's purge_seq and update_seq will be increased.